Working Holiday IEC Visa For Canadians

 Canadians Travelling on a Working Holiday Visa

 If you are a Canadian citizen between the ages of 18 and 35, you may be eligible for a Working Holiday visa.
 These visas are issued as part of the International Experience Canada (IEC) visa program.
 Some countries also offer special visas for young professionals under the IEC program.
-Working Holiday visas allow young Canadians to work while visiting any one of over 30 countries worldwide, in Europe, Latin America, East Asia and the Pacific.
+Working Holiday visas allow young Canadians to work while visiting any one of over 30 countries worldwide, including Europe, Latin America, East Asia, and the Pacific.
 You can view a list of participating countries here.

 If you are an international visitor to Canada with an IEC (Working Holiday) visa, please visit our IEC page.